This article is all about the health risks forklift operators face on a daily basis.

 -

-Use your seat's backrest to take pressure of your back
+Use your seat’s backrest to take pressure off your back.

 POOR POSTURE